Pece17/LinuxServerManagement/README.md

 Creat a first post

-# Configuring SSH key-based authentication on Ubuntu (Work in progress)
+# Configuring SSH key-based authentication on Ubuntu (Work in progress) < Cleanup!

 Navigate to address https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-freebsd-server to view the instructions for configuring SSH key-based authentication on ```bustergraafinen``` and ```ubuntussh```